ysyk2021/the-self-disciplined-entrepreneur-personal-responsibility-and-accountability-in-business/src/chapter-2-1.md

-Chapter 5: Different Perspectives and Approaches to Self-Discipline
+Different Perspectives and Approaches to Self-Discipline
 ===================================================================

 In the pursuit of self-discipline as an entrepreneur, there are various perspectives and approaches that can be adopted.
 This chapter explores different viewpoints on self-discipline and presents a range of approaches that entrepreneurs can consider when cultivating personal responsibility and accountability in their business endeavors.